 School of Medical Science

-The Surveys and Engagement team oversees the experience@griffith system.
+The Communications and Surveys team oversees the experience@griffith system.
 In general, key dates to remember are:

 |Week 8||Academic staff are requested to review survey details; add SET s, add customised questions and make changes|